THURSDAY, SEPTEMBER 9, 2009 --

 , how many times can you buy The White Album

 But today I am tired of feeling old and looking back.
 I want to be Forever Young.

-Chuck is about young people.
-Wonderful, silly, young people.
-There is joy in Chuck.
+.
 And love.
-And it is filled with music by young people, bands with wonderful, silly, young names like The Teddy Bears, Blitzen Trapper, The New Pornographers and The Thermals.
+It is filled with music by young people, bands with wonderful, silly, young names like The Teddy Bears, Blitzen Trapper, The New Pornographers and The Thermals.